 Can I Get Security Clearance With A Criminal Record?

-If your work depends on military or civilian security clearance, criminal charges can put your livelihood at risk.
-Find out whether you can get security clearance with a criminal record, and what could happen to your clearance-level job after a conviction.
+Criminal charges can put your livelihood at risk if your work depends on military or civilian security clearance.
+Find out whether you can get security clearance with a criminal record and what could happen to your clearance-level job after a conviction.

 What is a Security Clearance?

 Colorado has over 38,000 military personnel across its six military bases, including the Space Force/Space Command headquarters and NORTHCOM/NORAD.
-Many of the military personnel, defense contractors, and the civilians who work in those facilities need security clearance in order to obtain and maintain their employment.
-Security clearances are essentially licenses the federal government issues to allow individuals access to classified information.
+Many military personnel, defense contractors, and civilians who work in those facilities need security clearance to obtain and maintain employment.
+Security clearances are licenses issued by the federal government to allow individuals access to classified information.
 There are three levels of security clearance:

 • Confidential